Joanwambui/Web-Crawler/README.md

 # Web Monitoring System for BooksToScrape.com
 Monitors BooksToScrape.com using Scrapy + FastAPI.
 Detects changes, logs them in MongoDB, generates daily reports, and serves a secure REST API.
 Built with a production-grade folder structure, scheduler, and authentication.
 Basically: book-stalking, but make it techy.

-Here is a professional, structured, and clean **data storytelling document** that captures your entire project, using complete sentences and formal tone, without any unnecessary emojis or casual language.

 # Project Structure
 <img width="447" height="611" alt="image" src="https://github.com/user-attachments/assets/23d8a638-e42f-434a-90dc-8fad77167c8f" />